Kalispera Greece Chios.

 Chios (Hios or Xios) lies close to Turkey, between Samos and Lesvos.
 It is Greece's fifth largest island to the surface after Crete, Evia, Lesvos and Rhodes.
 The island has 51,400 inhabitants and the surface is 843 km2.
 In the capital, Chios Town, lives around 26,850 people.
 The highest mountain - Pelineon - measuring 1,297 meters above sea level.

-Chios is famous for the medieval villages of Pyrgi, Mesta and Olympi, and also for the monastery Nea Moni from 1042 which is included on the UNESCO's World Heritage List, as well as being the island on which Homer was born.
+Chios is famous for the medieval villages of Pyrgi, Mesta and Olympi, and also for the monastery Nea Moni from 1042 which is included on the UNESCO's World Heritage List, as well as being the island on which Homer was born, and for the manufacture of products made from the resin of the mastic bush (read more about that below).

 Chios is a very Greek island completely free from mass tourism.
 So if you want to get away from the main tourist tracks and want to meet the real Greece, then you should visit Chios.
 Unfortunately, not many people choose to spend there holiday on Chios.
 I do not know why.
 Maybe it's because so few have been there so there is nobody that can tell about the island; or the reason is that those who have visited Chios do not want to tell other about the island because they want the island to be preserved as it is.